| |

 Ancient mud mosque from the Berber oasis of Awjla, in Eastern Libyan.

-Libya lies at a strategic caravan route linking Egypt, coastal Libya and the
+a strategic caravan route linking Egypt, coastal Libya and the interior of the

-the oases are surrounded by oil fields; but it does not seem they had benefited
+surrounded by oil fields; but it does not seem they had benefited from these

-from these local natural resources.
-This location without a doubt had attracted
+local natural resources.
+This location without a doubt had attracted a number

-a number of foreign comers, as can be deduced from the archaeological remains
+of foreign comers, as can be deduced from the archaeological remains still found